-Add a second page to your screener so you can put scheduling, contact fields, or whatever you'd like to only show to the right respondents, on this page.
+Please make sure there is always a page after your qualifying question so that the logic can work properly.
+You can put scheduling, contact fields, or whatever you'd like to only show to the right respondents, on this page.
 You simply drag questions from one page to the next.
 It's a bit clunky, so apologies, but you might have to reload the page to make sure everything worked right.
 Working on fixing that, obvs.

 Disqualifying Answers in Checkbox Mode

 For each qualifying question, you can choose radio buttons, dropdown, or checkboxes.
 If you choose checkboxes, which allows multiple answers (lovingly referred to as a "multi-select" question by some researchers), you can toggle an answer to be a disqualifying answer, no matter what else is selected.
 This allows you to disqualify certain answers even if a qualifying answer is selected.
 Sound confusing?
 Here's an example to help clarify:

 That would result in anyone that checks Lemons getting disqualified, even if they have Oranges checked: